The ASUS ROG Strix XG248Q is a 23.8″ 1080p 240Hz gaming monitor aimed at professional and hardcore gamers.

 Beneath the base of the monitor, there’s the ROG logo light projector which comes with two different logo covers and one that’s customizable.

-Connectivity options include two HDMI 2.0, a DisplayPort 1.2, a dual-USB 3.0 hub, and a headphones jack.
+Connectivity options include two HDMI 2.0 ports, DisplayPort 1.2, a dual-USB 3.0 hub, and a headphones jack.

-FreeSync works over both HDMI and DisplayPort with a 40-240Hz variable refresh rate range whereas G-SYNC (requires at least 417.71 WHQL drivers and GTX 10-series or RTX 20-series NVIDIA GPUs) works over DisplayPort only, with the same range.
+FreeSync works over both HDMI and DisplayPort with a 40-240Hz variable refresh rate range whereas G-SYNC (requires at least 417.71 WHQL drivers and GTX 10-series or newer NVIDIA GPU) works over DisplayPort only, with the same range.

 Price & Similar Monitors

 The ASUS ROG Strix XG248Q price is around $350 which is a standard price for a 240Hz monitor.
-However, considering that this model is G-SYNC compatible and offers backlight strobing up to 240Hz, we find it to be the best 240Hz monitor for the money.
+However, considering that this model is G-SYNC compatible and offers backlight strobing up to 240Hz, we find it to be one of the best 240Hz monitors for the money.

 ASUS XG248Q vs ASUS XG258Q